akimd/vcsn/README.md

 Contacts
 --------

 The team can be reached by mail at <vcsn@lrde.epita.fr>.
-Snail mail addresses follow.
+Snail mail
+address:

 - Vcsn - LRDE